almutlue/CellMixS/README.md

 ```
 sce_ldf <- ldfDiff(sce_pre_list, sce_combined, group = "batch", k = 70)
 ```
+Please have a look into the vignette for details.

 ### Examples

 You can explore batch effects by visulaizing metrics and batches aside.